Statistics about veganism

 UK surveys show that younger adults are more likely to be vegan; the demographic group in Britain most commonly adhering to a vegan diet is women aged 18 to 34.
 This finding is consistent with results from other countries.
 So, the number of vegans is likely to continue to grow, as younger people pass their diets down to their children.

 In 2024, comparison website Finder questioned 2,000 Brits (with representative quotas for gender, age and region) and found that there are an estimated 2.5 million vegans in the UK (4.7 per cent of the adult population).
-They say the number of UK vegans has risen by an estimated 1.1 million between 2023 and 2024.
-In 2024, Finder say, there are 3.1 million vegetarians in the UK (making up 5.8 per cent of the population), around three million pescatarians (5.7 per cent of the population) while 16 per cent follow a meat-free diet (8.6 million people).
-They estimate that 6.4 million Brits plan to adopt a meat-free diet in 2024 – if they do, the UK could have 15 million people eating meat-free by 2025.
+They said the number of UK vegans has risen by an estimated 1.1 million between 2023 and 2024.
+They also said there are 3.1 million vegetarians (5.8 per cent) and around three million pescatarians (5.7 per cent), making a total of 8.6 million people following a meat-free diet (16.2 per cent of UK adults).
+They did not estimate how many people are plant-based or flexitarian but did say an estimated 6.4 million Brits plan to adopt a meat-free diet in 2024.
+If everyone who planned to cut meat out did so, a total of 15 million people would be meat-free at the beginning of 2025, which is 28 per cent of the adult population.

 Market research and data analytics firm YouGov’s biannual tracker also surveys around 2,000 UK consumers twice a year.
 In January 2024, their survey suggested two per cent of UK consumers are vegan, five per cent are vegetarian and three per cent are fish-eaters.
 A further 13 per cent, they say, are flexitarian or mostly plant-based.

-Consumer and market data specialists Statista, on the other hand, surveyed over 4,000 UK adults in 2023 and found that around four per cent of UK consumers are vegan, seven per cent are vegetarian and five per cent are fish-eaters.
-A further 15 per cent, they say, are flexitarian or mostly plant-based.
+Consumer and market data specialists Statista, on the other hand, surveyed over 4,000 UK adults in 2024 and found that around three per cent of UK consumers are vegan, seven per cent are vegetarian and four per cent are fish-eaters.
+They also estimate that a further 13 per cent are flexitarian or mostly plant-based.

 Whichever survey you look at, there is a huge increase in the demand for plant-based and vegan foods: